 When she wasn’t in the mood to entertain us she would head off up the field head down ignoring our calls.
 She taught us patience and respect.
 Even while she ignored us her long ears flopped back and forth listening to everything we said.

-So there in a nutshell, Dottie was the first donkey I fell in love with who taught me some valuable life lessons.
-She was the influence along with all the other Irish donkeys who are reminders of the past, another story to be shared with you at a later date.
+So there in a nutshell is a little bit of the influence of animals in my work.
+Dottie was the first donkey I fell in love with, who also taught me some valuable life lessons.
+She was a huge influence along with all the other animals that have been in my life.